AI Search Visibility

 2. AI Search Readiness (30%)

 This is the new frontier.
-Does your site have an llms.txt file?
-Do you have FAQ schema that AI tools can pull answers from?
 Is your content structured so AI can extract specific claims?
-Are AI crawlers (GPTBot, PerplexityBot, Google-Extended) allowed or blocked?
+Do your key pages lead with the answer in the first 40 to 100 words?
+Are AI crawlers (GPTBot, PerplexityBot, Google-Extended, ClaudeBot) allowed or blocked?
+Does the audit's live Share of Model test surface you at all?
 Most companies score lowest in this category because nobody has told them it matters.
+(We check for an llms.txt file too, but weight it at 3 points of 100, because the evidence says it is hygiene, not a driver.)

 3. Content Quality (20%)